spruceid/ssx/packages/ssx-sdk/README.md

 ## Quick Start

-You can add SSX to your dapp using your favorite package manager.
+You can add SSX to your app using your favorite package manager.

 ```bash
 yarn add ssx-sdk
 ```

-and then you can use it in your dapp.
+and then you can use it in your app.

 ```js
 import { SSX } from "ssx-sdk";